Teichlab/celcomen/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-celcomen-181717?logo=github)](https://github.com/stathismegas/celcomen)

-Celcomen aims to fill an important gap in the literature:
+Celcomen aims to fill an important gap in the literature<\br>
-Genetic screens in dissociated single cells → Virtual Cells Genetic screens in spatial transcriptomics → ?
+Genetic screens in dissociated single cells → Virtual Cells

+Genetic screens in spatial transcriptomics → ?

 Celcomen is a causal generative model designed to disentangle intercellular and intracellular gene regulation with theoretical identifiability guarantees.
 Celcomen can then generate counterfactual spatial transcriptomic samples by simulating the effect of local perturbations.